cli402/CS6250Project/README.md

 >3.
 Interesting to see that with a static network topology, neural network got a significant improvement of the routing calculation time

 #####Simulation Tools
--Mininet
+1. Mininet
--Link Layer Forwarding (L2)
+2. Link Layer Forwarding (L2)
--Pyretic Controller
+3. Pyretic Controller
--Generate Random Traffic     :    "iperf"
+4. Generate Random Traffic     :    "iperf"
+5. Measure Traffic                      :    "bwm-ng"
+6. Heuristic                                   :    Backtracking
--Measure Traffic                      :    "bwm-ng" -Heuristic                                   :    Backtracking -Machine Learning                   :    Neural Network (Pybrain) -* Smaller Graphs (Computation Constraint)
+7. Machine Learning                   :    Neural Network (Pybrain)
+8. * Smaller Graphs (Computation Constraint)

 ## To set up pyretic for running switch, do